apjanke/OPS/README.md

-# OPS

-OPS - the Octave Production Server
+# OPS – the Octave Production Server

 The Octave Production Server is the Octave equivalent of the [Matlab Production Server](https://www.mathworks.com/products/matlab-production-server.html).
 It allows you to deploy and run Octave code on a server that presents an HTTP/JSON web service interface for calling your Octave code.